Sandwich Panels are becoming increasingly popular in the construction of caravans and RVs in Australia. The main reasons include:

 - Divinycell (PVC)

 - The superior cores used have holes every 20mm (see image).
 During the process called vacuum infusion this network of holes allows the resin through the core so that it physically joins the skin on one side to the other skin every 20mm of the whole panel.
-Hence the panels are the lightest in the industry at 7 kgs per m2 (approx) – since the superior cores allows the use of the same light laminate (instead of having to use a thicker (heavier) laminate with larger panel.
+Hence the panels are amongst the lightest in the industry at 7 kgs per m2 (approx) – since the superior cores allows the use of the same light laminate (instead of having to use a thicker (heavier) laminate with larger panel.

 - Each panel is designed specifically for its application in the RV industry.
 Drawing on decades of experience in the marine industry each panel type has its unique design and has a proven track record in RVs over many years.